 The National Transportation Safety Board agrees with the lead author’s position.
 Last May – months before the study results were published – the federal agency recommended that states lower the legal BAC for driving.
 It suggests lowering the BAC to .05.
 According to the NTSB, at .05, some drivers have problems with depth perception.
 Cognitive abilities are impaired at .07.
 Changing the standard to .05 could save almost 1,000 lives a year, according to the agency.

-In 2010, alcohol impairment was a factor in nearly a third of all traffic-related deaths in the United States, according to the Centers for Disease Control and Prevention.
-That’s 10,228 people.
-In Arizona, state traffic statistics show there were 5,444 alcohol-related crashes in 2012, the most recent year for which data is available.
-Thirty-four percent of all traffic fatalities in the state were alcohol-related.
+In 2015, alcohol impairment was a factor in nearly one-third of all traffic-related deaths in the United States, according to the Centers for Disease Control and Prevention.
+That’s 10,265 people!
+In Arizona, state traffic statistics show there were 232 alcohol-related fatalities in 2016, a 13.8% decrease from the year prior.
+Twenty-four percent of all traffic fatalities in the United States were alcohol-related.

 The NTSB recommendation was criticized by groups representing the restaurant industry.
 But the founder of Mothers Against Drunk Driving (MADD) also spoke out against lowered BACs.
 The founder, who is no longer with the organization, told news outlets that she sees high-BAC drunk driving and distracted driving as bigger problems.